Group therapy provides a supportive environment for you to address your concerns, learn from each other, and develop coping skills.

 Eligibility: Full-time NUS undergraduates

 Have you ever felt like you are caught between wanting to be yourself but also wanting to maintain the peace amongst your family members?
-Join us for 6-week group sessions to explore how to find that balance.
+Join us to explore how to find that balance.
 The group sessions will focus on understanding your emotions, roles and rules in your family, and ways to set healthy boundaries.
 It is a safe space to explore your unique family dynamics in a supportive group as we learn together in navigating our journeys.